-The next Earth Science Regents exams will be held on Thursday, June 24th, 2021, at 9:15AM.
+The next Earth Science Regents exam will be held on Friday, January 28th, 2022, at 9:15AM.
 Will you be prepared?
 In this guide, we explain everything you need to know about the Earth Science Regents exam, from what format the test will follow to which topics it'll cover.
 We also include official sample questions of every question type you'll see on this exam and break down exactly what your answers to each of them should include.

 What's the Format of the Earth Science Regents Exam?

 The Earth Science exam consists of two main components: a lab performance test and a written test.
 The lab performance test is about 15% to 20% of your total Earth Science Regents score.
 It'll be administered at your school, on a date your school decides.
 It'll consist of three lab stations and will be worth a total of 16 points.
 The second section is the written portion of the exam (which we'll refer to as just "the exam").
 This guide focuses on the written portion of the exam.

 The written portion of the Earth Science Regents Exam is three hours long and divided into four parts.
 During parts A and B-1, you'll answer a total of 50 multiple-choice questions.
 For parts B-2 and C, you'll answer a total of 35 short answer questions.
 You're allowed a calculator, and you'll also have access to a handy set of reference tables.